 Running an eCommerce store isn’t as simple as launching a pretty website, adding a couple of products here and there, and running ad campaigns to drive traffic.
 For the best results, you must also optimize your website for Shopify sales and measure your conversion rate.

 However, even when you’re doing your best to optimize the customer experience, you may not understand why you’re not getting the results you want.
-That’s where measuring your conversion rate to improve your website comes into play.

 So What Exactly Is a “Conversion Rate”?

-Simply put, a conversion rate is the percentage of visitors who took a desired action.
+Simply put, a conversion rate is the percentage of visitors who took the desired action.
 You determine it by dividing the number of people who saw your page or message and dividing it by the number of people who converted.